You’re running (or thinking of running) a cloud kitchen, and you’re here trying to figure out how to keep your costs down?

 Ghost Kitchen Food Cost Management Hacks

-7. Think Virtual Brands (& Lots of Them)
+7. Think of Virtual Brands (& Lots of Them)

 The beauty of the cloud kitchen concept lies in the fact that you don’t have to commit to providing a singular dining experience.
 Finally, an opportunity to go as eclectic and as fusion with your food as you’ve always wanted to!